-Michael Shaw has over sixteen years of experience lobbying county issues, including one year as the King County Government Relations Director.
+Michael Shaw has over twenty years of experience lobbying county issues, including one year as the King County Government Relations Director.
 No contract lobbyist has more county lobbying experience.
-Michael Shaw regularly attends the Washington State Association of Counties' Legislative Steering Committee, and he has either attended or presented at WSAC's conferences for the last 16 years.
+Michael Shaw regularly attends the Washington State Association of Counties' Legislative Steering Committee, and he has either attended or presented at WSAC's conferences for the last 19 years.
 His expertise ranges from election issues to county produced biosolids.
 In June 2012, he presented a webinar on how to draft county public works contracts in light of the recent statutory changes regarding indemnity clause for design professionals.
+Later this year, he will lecture at a Growth Management Act seminar regarding the recently passed transportation funding package.